DinoHub-SubT/dsta_deploy/docs/manual-catkin-ugv.md

 You should now have a built `UGV` workspace.

 - Please notify the maintainer if any of the tutorial steps did not succeed.

-## Helpful Tips

-You can transfer changes from your localhost to the remote:

-        # ugv transfer.to command
-        ./deployer -r azure.ugv1.transfer.to

-If you find the `transfer.to` is too slow or missing files during a transfer, you can find the the `transfer.to` options in the file:

-        operations/deploy/scenarios/.ugv.env

-You can edit the option: `deploy_rsync_opts`

-- This option tells the deployer to **exclude** files during the transfer.
-You may change the files that get excluded.
-- **Example change:** adding `--exclude=src/.git`, will reduce the time for the transfer, but you wont see any git changes reflected on the remote.